dottxt-ai/outlines/docs/source/installation.rst

     You also need to set your API credentials by defining the ``OPENAI_API_KEY`` environment variable.

-HuggingFace
+Hugging Face
 -----------

-To use the integrations with HuggingFace's `transformers <https://huggingface.co/docs/transformers/index>`_ and `diffusers <https://huggingface.co/docs/diffusers/index>`_ libraries you first need to run:
+To use the integrations with Hugging Face's `transformers <https://huggingface.co/docs/transformers/index>`_ and `diffusers <https://huggingface.co/docs/diffusers/index>`_ libraries you first need to run:

 .. code::